 The recipient of the 2011 Vegetable Breeding Award of Excellence was Dr. Jim McCreight.
 Dr. McCreight is Research Leader at USDA-ARS, Salinas, CA. Dr. McCreight was recognized for his excellent contribution to vegetable breeding particularly breeding cucurbits and leafy greens.
 His extensive research on these crops has provided excellent information on host resistance to a number of diseases as well as resistance gene identification that is being utilized by the scientific community at national and international levels.
 He discovered resistance to lettuce infectious yellows virus in melon and described the difficulties in selecting for resistance to this insect-transmitted virus.
 Dr. McCreight described several nuclear and extra-chromosomal mutants of melon, which added to the genetic knowledge base of melon.
 He and colleagues described a mechanism in white flowered gourd for resistance to sweet potato whitefly and identified sources of resistance to silverleaf whitefly in melon.
 His leadership in a germplasm collection expedition to India resulted in a 20% increase of the U.S. National Plant Germplasm System (NPGS) melon collection.
 He also led teams to Turkmenistan and Africa.
 In team research, he first reported inheritance of isozyme and RAPD markers in melon and used them to study the relationships among the botanical varieties of melon.
 He has published several papers, of which more than two dozen are of special importance.
 VBWG is honored to recognize such a well accomplished breeder, congratulations Dr. McCreight!
 Dr. McCreight was unable to attend the ASHS meeting this year.
 Dr. Mou will present the certificate to him.

 VBWG supported events in future meetings

-- Breeding vegetables for nutritional improvement
+- Breeding vegetables and fruits for nutritional improvement

 - Breeding status of vegetable crops: Now and 20 years later